 And then there was last year, a special year even by Irma’s high standards.

 “Lakewood is kind of sleepy and hardly anything happens here,” Irma admits.
-That is, until a car wash fundraiser organized by the students took a star-studded turn when Fast and the Furious star Tyrese Gibson rolled up to lend a hand.
+That is, until WE dropped in to film a car wash fundraiser organized by the students for the WE Day broadcast.

-Not surprisingly, the club has grown even larger this year.
+Not surprisingly, the club has grown even larger since the event.
 With new officers and new energy, Irma has taken a backseat as veteran students take the helm, inspiring others to get involved, while organizing a school-wide coin drive for hurricane and earthquake victims.